rustrum/tmledkey-hal-drv/README.md

 Current functionality looks stable, but implementation is extremely low level.
 That is mostly because I see no reason to do more friendly API until HAL and it's implementations would stabilize.
-So right now my basic goal is to keep it stable and working between HAL updates.
+Right now my goal is to keep it stable and working between HAL updates.

-I really do hope that is it not a big issue because current HAL state with embedded programming is only for hardcore crazy masochist developers which should be OK with what I've done here.
+I really do hope that complexity of API is not a big issue.
+Current HAL state and embedded programming is suited only for hardcore, crazy, masochist developers who should be OK with my code.

 # Examples